|

 • Daily solar generation should exceed daily energy use.

-• Example: If you use 2 kWh/day and generate 2 kWh/day, you’ll need extra capacity for cloudy days.
+• Primer: If you use 2 kWh/day and generate 2 kWh/day, you’ll need extra capacity for cloudy days.

 3. Account for system expansion: